 Musical life at Fitzwilliam is active, varied and stimulating, and we aspire to the highest standards in both academic and practical music - in 2012 we were ranked at the top of the University for Music Tripos results.
-Each year we normally admit three students to read for the Music Tripos; an Organ Scholar (who may or may not read Music) is elected every other year.
+Each year we normally admit two or three students to read for the Music Tripos; an Organ Scholar (who may or may not read Music) is elected every other year.

 Director of Studies

-Francis Knights, Fitzwilliam College Director of Music.
+Francis Knights, Fellow and Tutor, Fitzwilliam College

 Research interests: Renaissance manuscripts, Baroque performance practice, organology, composition, discography, editing skills.